parv212/Kaggle-Datasets/README.md

 # Kaggle-Datasets

-This repository contains some of the kaggle datasets solution aproched by me.
+This repository contains some of the Kaggle datasets solutions that approached by me.